 By Karen A. Soukiasian

-Canine hydrotherapy is rapidly being recognized as a safe, healthy and helpful form of exercise and relaxation.
+Canine hydrotherapy is a safe, healthy and helpful form of exercise and relaxation.

 If you are unsure of yourself, or your dog has specific needs, a professional can do it.

 Many times, the owner is encouraged to participate.
-They are taught how to make it an exercise experience they and their dog can share, that is relaxing and beneficial physically and emotionally.
+The owners learn to make hydrotherapy an exercise experience they and their dog can share, that is relaxing and beneficial physically and emotionally.

 It helps create or reinforce that bond of mutual trust so vital to a healthy relationship with our pets.